Ahmadnagar Sultanate: Malik Ambar and the demise of the sultanate

 Despite Ahmadnagar city being incorporated into the Mughal Empire, much of the former kingdom still remained in the possession of influential officials of the Nizam Shahi dynasty.
 Malik Ambar and other Ahmadnagar officials defied the Mughals and declared Murtaza Nizam Shah II as sultan in 1600 at a new capital in Paranda.
 Malik Ambar became prime minister and vekīl-us-saltanat of Ahmadnagar.
 Later, the capital was shifted, first to Junnar and Ausa and then to a new city called Khadki (later Aurangabad).

 After the death of Malik Ambar in May 1626, his son Fath Khan surrendered to the Mughals in the siege of Daulatabad in 1633 and handed over the young Nizam Shahi ruler Hussain Shah, who was sent as a prisoner to the fort of Gwalior.
-But soon, Shahaji, a jagirdar and general of the sultanate at that time, with the assistance of Bijapur, placed an infant scion of the Nizam Shahi dynasty, Murtaza Nizam Shah III on the throne and he became the regent of the sultanate.
-In 1636, Aurangzeb, then Mughal viceroy of Deccan, finally defeated Shahaji and partitioned the sultanate between the Mughal Empire and the Sultanate of Bijapur.
+But soon, Shahaji, a jagirdar and general of the sultanate at that time, with the assistance of Bijapur, placed an infant scion of the Nizam Shahi dynasty, Murtaza Nizam Shah III on the throne, and he became the regent of the sultanate.
+In 1636, Aurangzeb, then Mughal viceroy of the Deccan, finally defeated Shahaji and partitioned the sultanate between the Mughal Empire and the Sultanate of Bijapur.

 Revenue system of Malik Ambar

 The revenue system introduced by Malik Ambar was based on the revenue system introduced in Northern India and some parts of Gujarat and Khandesh subahs by Raja Todarmal.
-Lands were classified as good or bad according to their fertility and he took a number of years to ascertain accurately the average yield of lands.
+Lands were classified as good or bad according to their fertility, and it took a number of years to ascertain the average yield of lands accurately.
 He abolished the revenue farming.
 At first, revenue was fixed as two-fifths of the actual produce in kind, but later the cultivators were allowed to pay in cash equivalent to approximately one-third of the yield.
-Although an average rent was fixed for each plot of land, actual collections depended on the conditions of crops and they varied from year to year.
+Although an average rent was fixed for each plot of land, actual collections depended on the conditions of crops, and they varied from year to year.